distantreading/compendium/p/comity.md

 <meta name="citation_issue" content="14">

-## Chapter 1.1: In Search of Comity: TEI for Distant Reading
+## In Search of Comity: TEI for Distant Reading

 ### Reference